dmhacker/rg-bots/README.md

 | Lexicon     | 5 |
 | Plat10      | 3.5 |

-NOTE: These robots are purely my ideas, and it would be awesome if you didn't take any code (without permission, that is).
+NOTE: These robots are purely my ideas, and it would be awesome if you don't take any code (without explicit permission).

-I don't know why I like this game, but it's actually pretty addicting ...